 Why Is Salesforce Integration Important?

-There are several benefits to organizations integrating Salesforce with other systems.
+Organizations can benefit from integrating Salesforce with other systems.

 - Data sharing—Salesforce can connect with other systems.
 This allows data to flow in both directions.
 It ensures that customer information, sales data, and other relevant data are synced.
 They sync across different apps and teams.